akflds/potato-cakes/README.md

 ## Wrapping up

-It was pretty fun to spend a couple of days wrangling regexps and experimenting with different options in Tableau.
+It was pretty fun to spend a couple of days wrangling Python and experimenting with different options in Tableau.
 My final presentation got a lot of laughs and (I think) a few people got the idea behind it.
 We went on to test the accuracy of the ratings, sampling a bag of potato cakes from the closest vendor, Richmond railway station.
 The group taste-test validated their ranking, a deserved 5th from bottom!

 At some point I'd like to revisit this to fix a few bugs, automate updating the data source and publish the map.
 I might even branch out to other types of [fried potato](https://www.instagram.com/mips_chips/).

+## Running the code

+If you want to try this out yourself, you'll need to have both Python 3 and [Instaloader](https://instaloader.github.io/) installed.
+The instructions below worked in 2019, I expect Instagram/Instaloader will have changed by now:

+1. Clone this repo and `cd` into it
+2. Scrape the RTPC account `instaloader --login=YOUR_USERNAME --no-pictures --no-compress-json --no-captions --geotags ratethatpc`
+3. Wrangling the output: `python3 stpc.py`
+4. Load the resulting file (`result.json`) file into your data visualisation platform of choice!

 [^1]: Australia is big but it's towns are small.
 It shouldn't be too hard to find the right spot in the wild so I just used either type of location interchangeably.